 Markus Ludwig is Professor of Economics, especially Empirical Economics and Econometrics at the TU Braunschweig.
 In his research he uses econometric methods to address research questions related to long-run growth and economic history; health, climate change and development; economic integration as well as political economy.

 Before joining the TU Braunschweig in 2019, Markus Ludwig was a postdoctoral researcher at the University of Bayreuth and at the University of Basel where he also received his PhD in 2014.
-Since 2020 he is a CESifo Research Fellow.
+He is a CESifo Research Fellow and member of the Research Group on Development Economics of the German Economic Association.

 “The Power of Youth: Political Impacts of the “Fridays for Future” Movement”, with Marc Fabel, Matthias Flückiger, Helmut Rainer, Maria Waldinger, Sebastian Wichert, CESifo Working Paper No. 9742